-I met Micheal while set up a top the South Street Whole Foods 6 years ago.
-He expressed interest in joining in on a weaving class with me and had done a workshop out in Washington state and worked on a floor loom and needed to learn more.
-When our first session was to start I was making classes available at a studio I had spent a decade in at 915 Spring Garden.
-It was a place I hosted interns, open studios and now newly classes as I moved my production up to Frankford to a larger space.
-The night we were to start class just an hour before I arrived to my studio I found it locked up and the building closed for 29 fire and electrical violations.
-Only having met Micheal once I had to call him and tell him we couldn’t meet at the location where class was planned I offered to caravan him and 2 other students to my new production studio space and he agreed.
-It was one of those weird moments where you just don’t know if your building or losing the relationship of a new student.
+I met Michael while set up on top of the South Street Whole Foods 6 years ago.
+He expressed interest in joining in on a weaving class with me.
+He had done a workshop out in Washington state and work on a floor loom, but needed to learn more.
+When our first session was to start I was making classes available at a studio I had spent a decade in at 915 Spring Garden St. It was a place where I hosted interns, open studios and now, classes, as I moved my production up to a larger space in Frankford.
+The night we were to start class, just an hour before I arrived at my studio I found it locked up and the building closed for 29 fire and electrical violations.
+Only having met Michael once I had to call him and tell him we couldn’t meet at the location where class was planned.
+I offered to caravan him and 2 other students to my new production studio space and he agreed.
+It was one of those weird moments where you just don’t know if you're building or losing the relationship of a new student.
 We have worked together ever since.
 He has made a handwoven belt, place mats, a table runner, crocheted blanket, tapestry, the half woven half crocheted infinity scarf, and currently is making a rug on the peg loom.
-He is an integral part of our textile community and Textile Thursday offerings which currently meet on Zoom each Thursday from 6-7:30 and hopefully in person at Art Star again come Fall with the Zoom element for those looking in from afar.
+He is an integral part of our textile community and Textile Thursday offerings, which currently meet on Zoom each Thursday from 6-7:30 and hopefully in person at Art Star again come fall with the Zoom element for those looking in from afar.

 Process & Final Pieces